julzaza/wildwitchherbs/_posts/2026-01-21-flower-essences-for-emotional-healing.md

 ---

-## What Flower Essences Are — And What They Are Not
+## What Flower Essences Are, And What They Are Not

 Flower essences are **not herbal medicine**.